 Rust en Vrede Estate Vineyards Merlot 2016

 Established in 1694, Rust en Vrede is proud to be part of a remarkable three hundred-year-old wine tradition.
-Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shiraz, Cabernet Sauvignon and Merlot.
+Since1977 the Engelbrecht family has specialized in the exclusive production of red wine, with the focus on Shyrah, Cabernet Sauvignon and Merlot.
 Proprietor Jean Engelbrecht has worked to establish Rust en Vrede as one of South Africa’s premium red wine estates, with full-bodied and complex wines that reflect the uniqueness of its Stellenbosch terroir.

 Ageing Potential: 5 to 10 years.